Lathe26/AD9106_AWG/README.md

 The software supports uploading arbitrary waveform data to the device.
 Unfortunately, this mechanism is not yet known.
 A screenshot of the application show the following:

 - A transmission of `1511511511511511...511511511511511` where `...` is `511` repeating, followed by a line-break, followed by `OVER`
 - A receipt of 8 `OVER` concatenated without line-breaks.
-This appears to be after the execution of an `XXX` command which prepended a 9th `OVER`
+These 8 appears to be after the execution of a prior `XXX` command which results in a total of 9 `OVER`s.

 What is presumed is that the software uploads the data in 8 chunks of 512 samples using an unknown command and executing `OVER` after each chunk to either confirm the upload was successful or that the device is still responsive.